barcelosluan/firebird-docker/README.md

+# THIS IS A WIP PROJECT...
+DO NOT BUILD THIS ONE, USE THE STEPS IN .TXT FILE !!!

 # How to use:

 Just execute ```build.sh {image_and_container_name}``` passing a parameter for the image and container name, and it will do everything you need.
 Exemple: